Ramin-RX7/Shifty/docs/Principals/Variables.md

 (*This is not the same as c++ pointers where a variable can holds the memory address of another variable of a specific type.
 No such thing as a pointer variable exist*)

-Different use of this:
+Different use of this:\
-- When sending them as a function argument, the actual object will be sent.
+    &nbsp; &nbsp; When sending them as a function argument, the actual object will be sent.\
-- When trying to set a new value to a variable but still need previous object it used to hold.
+    &nbsp; &nbsp; When trying to set a new value to a variable but still need previous.

+    // Example:
+    a = 5
+    b = &a     // suppose `&` makes a pointer of an object in our language b += 1     // as both `a` and `b` points to same memory address, now both of them are equal to 6

 ## Making copy of a variable